andreadidio98/CPP_VU/index.md

 ![value vs reference](http://www.mathwarehouse.com/programming/images/pass-by-reference-vs-pass-by-value-animation.gif)

 Passing an argument by *value* means that the variable will be copied and another variable of the same type containing the same value will be created and its lifetime will depend on  the function's *scope*.
 Passing by value is usually not a great idea when we have to pass to the function "big" variables such as arrays or vectors because copying everything can be expensive.
+So, essentially, when passing a parameter by value, the caller and the callee of the function will have **two independent variables!** If the callee modifies the value, the changes will only live within the function's scope but the changes will **NOT** be seen by the caller.

+Passing an argument by **reference** means that you are passing to the function the address of a variable to use.
+So, both the callee and the caller of the function **use the same variable**.
+This means that if the callee modifies the value of this variable, the changes **WILL BE** seen by the caller.

+Passing an argument by **const-reference** is a way of passing an argument we don't want to modify within the function (think a print() function), however we don't want to copy data.
+This is Therefore more efficient than passing by value, and also safer, because as a *const* we know the value cannot be modified.

+## Recursion

 # <a name="module5"></a>Module 5